Hello Leo Steavart, HR Generalist this side,

-Previously management has given freedom to the employees even though there is no development in the productivity.
-So me as a HR and the management had a discussion regarding this and decided to implement new rules and policies.
+Previously, management has given freedom to the employees even though there is no development in productivity.
+So, I, as an HR, and the management had a discussion regarding this and decided to implement new rules and policies.

-1. Dress code policy: We drafted a mail requesting all the employees to come in formal attire.
-All the employees refused to follow that even after having a discussion and convincing them.
+1. Dress code policy: We drafted an email requesting all the employees to come in formal attire.
+However, all the employees refused to follow that even after discussions and attempts to convince them.

-2. Working Hours: Management decided to make the employees to work for all the 6 days of a week which includes 54 hours per week including breaks.
-Where all the saturdays there will be no working its all about employee development activities, organization development activities and training sessions.
+2. Working Hours: Management decided to make the employees work all six days of the week, totaling 54 hours per week, including breaks.
+Saturdays are designated for employee development activities, organizational development activities, and training sessions.

-4. Associate product manager stated a point to the management that he is not okay to accept me as a HR in the organisation.
+4. An associate product manager expressed to the management that they are not comfortable with me being the HR in the organization.

 Leo Steavart